gsteemso/leopardbrew/README.md

 ### How do I switch from Homebrew or Tigerbrew?

 Run these commands from your terminal.
 You must have git installed.
+That’s a non-trivial ask, but unavoidable.

 ```
 cd `brew --repository`